pleo-io/antaeus/README.md

 Read the instructions and fully understand the needs (readme, navigate in the code, take a look at the data).
 So far, I'm not 100% sure what has to be done but from what I understand I would do a cron job or a scheduled task.
+In a real life scenario, I would have asked more questions to make sure I know what I have to do.
+Nobody wants to spend time working on something which isn't releveant even more if it costs $$

 Then I had 3 potential solution that came up on in my mind.